Josué Pesqueira

-Josué Filipe Soares Pesqueira (born 17 September 1990), known simply as Josué, is a Portuguese professional footballer who plays as an attacking midfielder for Campeonato Brasileiro Série B club Coritiba.
+Josué Filipe Soares Pesqueira (born 17 September 1990), known simply as Josué, is a Portuguese professional footballer who plays as an attacking midfielder for Campeonato Brasileiro Série A club Coritiba.

 He spent most of his career attached to Porto, though he was often loaned out, and also represented Paços de Ferreira and Braga in the Primeira Liga.
 Abroad, he played for four clubs in Turkey's Süper Lig, among them Bursaspor and Galatasaray.
 He also had a three-year spell at Legia Warsaw, where he won the Polish Cup and the Polish Super Cup in 2023, before joining Coritiba the following year.

 Josué made his full debut for Portugal in 2013.

 Club career

 Early years and Paços

 Born in Valongo, Porto District, Josué joined FC Porto's youth system at the age of nine.
 He spent his first two seasons as a senior on loan, both in Portugal and abroad, representing successively S.C.
 Covilhã, F.C.
 Penafiel (both in the Segunda Liga) and VVV-Venlo (Netherlands).

 In summer 2011, Josué was released by Porto with only two official appearances to his credit, both in the Taça da Liga, and signed with F.C.
 Paços de Ferreira.
 He made his Primeira Liga debut on 17 September, playing the full 90 minutes in a 1–0 away loss against C.D.
 Nacional.
 In his second year he contributed 23 league appearances – 18 starts – as the club finished a best-ever third and qualified for the UEFA Champions League, and was chosen as Best Young Player in the competition in the process.